espin086/CompountInterestAPI/README.md

 ### 🔹 3.
 Deployment Options

-You can run this API either using Docker directly or deploy it to Kubernetes using Minikube.
+You can run this API either using Docker directly, deploy it to Kubernetes using Minikube, or deploy it on Google Cloud using Terraform or Google Cloud CLI.

 #### Option A: Run with Docker